officialpatoo/omni/README.md

 ## ✨ Core Features

 - **AI-Powered Chat**: Engage in contextual conversations with an AI assistant powered by Gemini.
+- **Live Web Search**: The AI can perform real-time web searches using the Tavily API to answer questions about current events and provide up-to-date information.
 - **Image Analysis**: Upload or capture an image and ask questions about its content.
 - **Image Generation**: Create unique images from text prompts using the `/imagine` command.
 - **Interactive AI Tools**: